codingforpleasure/customized-workspace/Ubuntu/useful-resources/metrics.md

 * PR Curves have precision and recall values, which do not make use of the True Negatives at all.

-* Hence they become suitable for such analyses where the number of TN is very much huge, or when the existence of True Negatives doesn't play a major role in the business problem.
+* Hence they become suitable for such analyses where the number of ww is very much huge, or when the existence of True Negatives doesn't play a major role in the business problem.

+* Precision-Recall is a useful measure of success of prediction **when the classes are very imbalanced**

 # Link to resource: